French Apple Pie

 There aren’t really any subs possible for this recipe, except for 2 small things.

-You can replace part of vanilla in the custard with some almond extract.
+You can replace part of the vanilla in the custard with some almond extract.
 I’d do up to 1 teaspoon.

 And instead of the apricot jam, which is used to give the tart its glossy, professional finish, you could substitute it with apple jelly.